microsoft/vscode-docs/blogs/2016/04/14/vscode-1.0.md

 ## The History of VS Code

->*Can we build a code editor, one fast enough such that it doesn’t feel like you’re typing in a browser?*
+>*Can we build a code editor fast enough that it doesn’t feel like you’re typing in a browser?*

 It was only a few short years ago that we kicked off what we then called the "Monaco" team.
 At the time, browsers were just beginning to introduce HTML5, and the race to build faster JavaScript runtimes was in full swing.